 Some borrowers wonder if they can save more money in the long run on their tax deductions with one mortgage term over the other.
 With a 15-year mortgage, your interest rate would typically be lower, and the term would be shorter, so you’ll have less of an overall tax deduction than with a 30-year mortgage.
 However, even though the tax savings would be more with a 30-year mortgage, you’d still be saving thousands more overall in interest costs with a 15-year mortgage.
 Be sure to consult with your tax advisor on the changing requirements to ensure you get the maximum deductions on your home loan.

 Qualifications for 15-year and 30-year Fixed-rate Mortgages

 For those buying a home the first time, you’ll need a down payment of at least 3 percent of the home’s value, and for those who are not first-time homebuyers, 5 percent of the home’s value.
-You can learn more about calculating your debt-to-income ratio, pulling your paperwork, getting the pre-approval, and more in our online Home Buying Center
+You can learn more about calculating your debt-to-income ratio, pulling your paperwork, getting pre-qualified or pre-approved, and more in our online Home Buying Center

 SCCU is Here to Help!

 As a credit union, we differ greatly from banks in one primary way—we exist to serve our member-owners, not make a profit for shareholders.
 As such, our mortgage rates are competitively low, and we don’t charge an application fee or pre-payment penalties.
 We also have fast pre-qualification decisions and provide member service for the life of the loan.
 Plus, we offer special-rate discounts for those serving the front line in our communities.
 If you have any questions, you’re welcome to request a consultation with us